 “Communities always enjoy having a voice, and I think the department of transportation was wise to include them in the decision,” she said.
 “It helps build pride and cooperation for a project like this.”

-By incorporating the insets, Mack Industries transformed the sound wall from a structure built solely for function into something with much more meaning.
+By incorporating the insets, Mack Industries transformed the sound wall from a structure built solely for function into something with additional meaning.
 The result is a visually pleasing wall that does much more than just reduce the additional noise caused by the recent expansion of I-71.